noticeable-app/letter-avatars/README.md

 <img src="https://letters.noticeable.io/E0.svg" />
 ```

 Images must use `https://letters.noticeable.io/` as base URL.
 Each image is named using one or two uppercase letters followed by a number that ranges between 0 and 18 included.
-The number depicts one of the 19 background color variants.
+The number depicts one of the 19 background color variants that you can use.

 ### Generating default users avatar